Page No. 27

-Ques 14: Can you imagine some village which initially had no job opportunities but later came up with many?
+Q14.
+Can you imagine some village which initially had no job opportunities but later came up with many?

-Ans: Rampur was a small village which initially depended on agriculture which was also dependent on rainfall.
+- Rampur was a small village which initially depended on agriculture which was also dependent on rainfall.

-Then electricity reached the village and people could irrigate their fields and could grow 2 to 3 crops in a year and get work.
+- Then electricity reached the village and people could irrigate their fields and could grow 2 to 3 crops in a year and get work.

-Some people set up small scale industries which could be run by electricity and provided employment to people.
+- Some people set up small scale industries which could be run by electricity and provided employment to people.

-A school was established and now the population started to become educated and as a result they could seek employment in and outside the village.
+- A school was established and now the population started to become educated and as a result, they could seek employment in and outside the village.

-Ques 15: Which capital would you consider the best - land, labour, physical capital and human capital?
+Q15.
+Which capital would you consider the best - land, labour, physical capital and human capital?
 Why?

 - The knowledge expertise in a human enables him to develop land, labour and physical capital to produce an output for his own use or to sell in the market.